 The Draconian constitution, or Draco’s code, was a written law code created by Draco near the end of the 7th century BC in response to unjust interpretations and modifications of oral law by Athenian aristocrats.
 Draco composed the city’s first written law code with the aim of reducing arbitrary decisions of punishment and blood feuds between parties.
 Ultimately, though, the laws aided and legitimized the political power of the aristocracy and allowed them to consolidate their control of the land and poor.

-*Draconian refers to Draco, the Athenian lawgiver who according to ancient tradition had the laws of Athens written down and introduced new laws, perhaps in 621/620 b.c.e.
-Draco’s criminal laws were severe; most crimes were punished by death.
+Draconian has the connotation of harsh, severe and unmitigating.
+Most crimes were punished by death.
 Asked why the punishments were so extreme, Draco answered that small crimes deserved the death penalty and that he could think of no harsher penalty for major crimes.
-The Athenian statesman Solon repealed all of Draco’s laws except those on homicide, possibly in 594/3 b.c.e. *
+The Athenian statesman Solon repealed all of Draco’s laws except those on homicide, possibly in 594/3 b.c.e.